dariocanoh/lide-docs/classes/calendar.rst

   It allows or disallows the user to change the month interactively.
 Note that if the month cannot be changed, the year cannot be changed neither.

-    *Returns a boolean: true if the value of this option really changed or false if it was already set to the requested value.*
+    *Returns a boolean: true if the value of this option really changed or false if it was already set to the requested value*

 =========  =========================================================================================
  bool_      Calendar:enableMonthChange( bool_ Enable = true )